 The standard deferred terms are:

 Whatever term you choose, you will need to continue to pay your premiums until the deferred period ends.
-You’ll also need to get in contact with your insurance provider to claim against the Waiver of Premium benefit.
+You’ll also need to get in contact with your insurance provider to claim against the waiver of premium life insurance benefit.

 Waiver Of Premium?
 Want A Great Deal? – Compare UK Life Insurers · No Obligation · Free Quote Today